 Tree nuts are one of the most common food allergens and can be difficult to manage.
-From label reading to a list of foods commonly containing tree nuts, this is a guide on how to manage a tree nut allergy.
+From label reading to a list of foods commonly containing tree nuts, this is a guide on how to eat well with a tree nut allergy.

 Because they are not in the same family of foods, they have different proteins that cause allergic reactions.
 Therefore, if you have a tree nut allergy, you might tolerate peanuts and vice versa.

 Also, you may only be allergic to one type of tree nut and be able to tolerate other tree nuts.

 What makes managing peanut and tree nut allergies tricky?
 Well, a couple of things.

 - Peanuts and tree nuts are often produced and packaged in the same facilities and production lines.
 This means that the risk of cross-contact is high.

 - Peanut and tree nut allergies are usually not mild.
 Most people with these allergies have more serious reactions.